-Every fall, Redstone recruits top-tier Analyst and Intern candidates to start work the following summer.
-We accept applications from all colleges and universities, and hold on-campus and off-campus recruiting activities in September and October.
+This summer and fall, Redstone will recruit Analyst and Intern candidates to start work the following summer.
+We accept applications from all colleges and universities, and hold recruiting activities from mid-June to August, and then again from September to October.

 We accept Analyst candidates who are getting ready to graduate, recent graduates, or experienced professionals who fit the profile for the Analyst position.

 A summer internship with Redstone will provide an unmatched experience in social sector consulting.
+Students who will be one year from graduation during Internship are eligible to apply for a Redstone Summer Internship.
 Interns will spend 8-9 weeks in our Boulder, CO office where they will participate in team meetings, contribute to real client work, and gain exposure to clients and senior leaders at the firm.
 They will work side-by-side with other interns and consultants to develop critical thinking, communication, process, and relationship-building skills.
-Students one year from graduation are eligible to apply for a Redstone summer Internship.
 At the close of the summer, Interns will be considered for offers of longer-term employment at all Redstone offices.
 While we are planning to host the internship in person, we will remain flexible to offering an enriching virtual alternative as needed.